A2A Protocol

 - Agent card — public metadata at

-/.well-known/agent-card.jsondescribing skills and capabilities - JSON-RPC — all communication goes through
+/.well-known/agent-card.jsondescribing skills and capabilities - JSON-RPC — agent-native apps use

 Server setup